 W. Doc Leaves Marty Behind

-After Doc drops Marty off in 2015 to complete an assignment, he goes back to 1985 to retrieve his dog and a few other things.
+After Doc drops Marty off in 2015 to complete an assignment, he goes to retrieve his dog and do a few other things.

 After Marty and Doc finish their work in 1955, the DeLorean gets struck by lightning, accidentally sending Doc back to 1885.

 On his way to the Café ‘80s, Marty spots the Sports Almanac in a store window, setting off a chain of events that create an alternate timeline.

 Later, Marty finally burns the Almanac, destroying that alternate timeline and restoring the proper one.

 Marty gets into a fight with Biff’s grandson Griff Tannen.
 Marty winds up stranded on a hoverboard in the middle of a pond and Griff speeds toward him on his own hoverboard, ready to hit Marty with a bat.
 Marty jumps into the water at the last second, and Griff and his friends fly into a giant window.